You will notice

 deteriorates.
 We got Thomas's breath under control after he first crashed, but over the last two weeks of his life his breath got

-worse and worse, despite his sub-Qs and other treatments.
-This tends to be
+worse and worse, despite his sub-Qs and other treatments, as toxin levels increased in

 Body